-The vehicle, van, trailer, stall, unit or other device to be used for the proposed street trading activity may need be inspected by an authorised officer of the Council prior to the issue of any Street Trading Consent.
-This will particularly be the case where officers from the food & safety team need to inspect trailers etc. from which it is proposed to sell food items.

-The vehicle, van, trailer, stall, unit or other device used for the street trading activity shall comply in all respects with the legal requirements relating to the type of street trading activity proposed.
-Where issued, the street trading consent holder or food business operator must clearly display a food rating sticker upon the consented mobile unit.

-Any vehicle, van, trailer, stall, unit, or other device to be used shall comply with the following legislation and any other regulations made thereunder or relating to or modification or reenactment:
+- 11.1 The vehicle, van, trailer, stall or other unit to be used for the proposed street trading activity may need be inspected by an authorised officer of the Council prior to the issue of any street trading consent.
+This will particularly be the case where officers from the Food Safety Team need to inspect trailers etc. from which it is proposed to sell food items. - 11.2 The vehicle, van, trailer, stall or other unit used for the street trading activity shall comply in all respects with the legal requirements relating to the type of street trading activity proposed.
+Where issued, the street trading consent holder or food business operator must clearly display their food hygiene rating sticker upon the consented mobile unit. - 11.3 Any vehicle, van, trailer, stall or other unit to be used shall comply with the following legislation and any other regulations made thereunder or relating to or modification or reenactment: - Food Safety Act 1990 - General Food Regulations 2004 - Food Safety & Hygiene (England) Regulations 2013 - Regulation (EC) No.852/2004.

-page 9

-- Food Safety Act 1990

-- General Food Regulations 2004

-- Food Safety & Hygiene (England) Regulations 2013

-- Regulation (EC) No.852/2004.

 - Health and Safety at Work etc. Act 1974

 - Environmental Protection Act 1990.

 - Licensing Act 2003

 - Health Act 2006